RISCV-on-Microsemi-FPGA/SmartFusion2-Advanced-Dev-Kit/README.md

 #### Notes

+- Currently the designs support MiV_RV32IMA_L1_AHB Core only, Core MiV_RV32IMA_L1_AXI will be implemented in the next update
 - The project is built in the same folder as the script.
 - If you stop the execution of a the script halfway the project can get corrupted.
 If this happens, delete the project folder created by Libero and execute the script again, otherwise just try running the script again.
 - The arguments serve the purpose to take the user further down the design flow, they use the most optimal settings for design build.